Guide

 How do I get a new VAT certificate?

-You only need a new VAT certificate if you start a new business entity.
-Your current certificate stays valid for your business.
+You don't need a new VAT certificate unless you start a completely new business entity.
+Your existing certificate remains valid for the life of your business.

 Handling VAT for small businesses

-If you run a small business, you can stay VAT compliant with the right support.
-Recent threshold changes mean 28,000 fewer micro businesses will need to register for VAT in 2024–25.
-Xero’s free VAT Guide offers practical advice on registering for VAT, claiming back VAT, and filing VAT returns through Making Tax Digital.
+If you run a small business, staying VAT compliant can be challenging, especially with Making Tax Digital.
+You can use the free Xero VAT Guide for practical advice on registering for VAT, claiming back VAT, and filing VAT returns through Making Tax Digital.

 FAQs on VAT certificates

-Find answers to common questions about VAT certificates below.
+Below are answers to common questions about VAT certificates.

 What information is included on a VAT certificate?